Rule 5160-26-10 | Managed care: sanctions and provider agreement actions.

-(A) If a managed care organization (MCO) fails to fulfill its duties and obligations under 42 C.F.R.
-Part 438 (October 1, 2019), 42 U.S.C.
-1396b(m) (as in effect July 1, 2020), 42 U.S.C.
-1396u-2 (as in effect July 1, 2020), Chapter 5160-26 or 5160-58 of the Administrative Code, or the MCO provider agreement, ODM will provide timely written notification to the MCO identifying the violations or deficiencies, and may impose corrective actions or sanctions through the provider agreement, or corrective actions or any of the following sanctions in addition to or instead of any actions or sanctions specified in the provider agreement:
+(B) If the MCO fails to fulfill its duties and obligations under 42 C.F.R.
+Part 438 (October 1, 2021), 42 U.S.C.
+1396b(m) (as in effect July 1, 2022), 42 U.S.C.
+1396u-2 (as in effect July 1, 2022), agency 5160 of the Administrative Code, or the MCO provider agreement, ODM will provide timely written notification to the MCO identifying the violations or deficiencies, and may impose corrective actions or any of the following sanctions in addition to or instead of any actions or sanctions specified in the provider agreement:

 (1) ODM may require corrective action plans (CAPs) in accordance with the following: